iamdiegoskr/shoping-cart-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Shopping Cart with React, Redux and React DnD
-## PART 1
-This is the first part of our journey to creating a Shopping cart.
-This first part teaches you how to use the following

 - Structuring your react app with the `Rails-style pattern`
 - React components, reducers and actions
 - Redux store, connect, Provider and mapStateToProps